genesisgzdev/calcx-advanced/README.md

 ---

 *Professional-grade mathematics deserves tools that respect both your time and your computational requirements.
-CalcX Advanced delivers the horsepower and transparency that serious calculation work demands.*
+CalcX delivers the horsepower and transparency that serious calculation work demands.*